 Open Daily, 11 a.m. to 5:30 p.m., Nazbro Chocolates is an artisan chocolatier specializing in gourmet chocolates and fudge.
 They are, perhaps, most famous for their milk chocolate covered blueberries and penuche fudge.
 I loved both!
 The fudge here is so good, they even have a Monthly Fudge Club — with fudge mailed directly to you!

 Mom’s Apple Pie Company, 126A Commerce Street, Occoquan

 Started in 1981, Mom’s Apple Pie Company bakes pies, of course, breads and cookies.
 They use fresh, locally sourced ingredients — many from their own farm.
 Now that I know about Mom’s, I’ll probably stop here to pick up pies for our family gatherings in the area rather than bake one!
 They’re open Monday-Friday, 7 a.m. to 7 p.m.; Saturdays from 8 a.m. to 7 p.m. and Sundays from 8 a.m. to 6 p.m.

 Town of Occoquan Kayak Launch, at the bridge, Occoquan

-The Town of Occoquan added a FREE public kayak launch this year (2020), providing locals and guests easy access to relaxed kayaking on the Occoquan River.
+The Town of Occoquan added a FREE public kayak launch, providing locals and guests easy access to relaxed kayaking on the Occoquan River.
 Signage at the kayak launch explains how to use it.
 For light adventure, this is a great attraction.

 Mamie Davis Park, 205 Mill Street, Occoquan